WAMS-LD

-WAMS-LD, virtual channel 35 (UHF digital channel 29), is a low-powered television station licensed to both Minster and New Bremen, Ohio, United States.
-It is a translator of Lima-licensed Class A dual ABC/CBS affiliate WOHL-CD (channel 35) which is owned by Block Communications, and is also sister to Lima-licensed, full-powered dual NBC/Fox affiliate WLIO (channel 8).
-All of the stations share studios on Rice Avenue northwest of downtown; WAMS-LD's transmitter is located off SR 119 east of Minster.
+WAMS-LD (channel 35) is a low-power television station licensed to both Minster and New Bremen, Ohio, United States.
+It is a translator of Lima-based Class A dual ABC/CBS affiliate WOHL-CD (channel 35) which is owned by Block Communications, and is also sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
+WAMS-LD's transmitter is located off SR 119 east of Minster; its parent station shares studios with WLIO on Rice Avenue northwest of downtown Lima.

 History

-The station signed on September 22, 1998 with the calls W65DP.
+The station signed on September 22, 1998, with the calls W65DP.
 It aired an analog signal on UHF channel 65 and was a full-time translator of WOHL-LP (now WOHL-CD).
 The channel was spun off in 2002 and became a CBS affiliate with the calls WLMO-LP while moving to UHF channel 38.
 This aired from a transmitter west of Cridersville in Auglaize County.
 Before the station affiliated with CBS, Dayton affiliate WHIO-TV served as the CBS affiliate of record for the Lima market, while Columbus affiliate WBNS-TV and Toledo affiliate WTOL served the eastern and northern portions of the market; some areas of the western portion of the market were also served by Fort Wayne affiliate WANE-TV.
 After picking up CBS, WLMO fought an uphill battle with Time Warner Cable (now Charter Spectrum).
 The company initially refused to carry the station on its Lima system due to the presence of both WHIO-TV and WBNS-TV, the latter of which would replace WTOL-TV on most cable providers in the area.

-With WLMO being a low-powered station with no support from any full-powered channels, Time Warner was not obligated to carry the station.
-Must-carry regulations do not apply to low-powered stations regardless of affiliation.
-However on March 29, 2006, Time Warner added the station to its systems in Lima, Cridersville, and Wapakoneta.
+With WLMO being a low-power station with no support from any full-power channels, Time Warner was not obligated to carry the station.
+Must-carry regulations do not apply to low-power stations regardless of affiliation.
+However, on March 29, 2006, Time Warner added the station to its systems in Lima, Cridersville, and Wapakoneta.
 At one point, this station carried America One on a secondary basis that was shared with WLQP-LP.

 WLMO had applied to the Federal Communications Commission (FCC) to perform a "flash-cut" of its signal to digital in 2006.
-This application was dismissed as of July 1, 2009 because the station decided instead to apply for a low-power digital companion channel on UHF channel 47 with the calls WLMO-LD.
+This application was dismissed as of July 1, 2009, because the station decided instead to apply for a low-power digital companion channel on UHF channel 47 with the calls WLMO-LD.
 On September 28, 2009, WLMO terminated its analog operations and programming was shifted to WOHL-CD's second digital subchannel.